TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 Examples of text-based output that have this characteristic:
 -  A standardized form, or letter
 -  Lyrics of a song or rhyme that has:
-    * Lnes that are repeated at each verse, e.g. "There Was an Old Lady"  (Reference text book Chapter 1, Project #2)
+    * Lines that are repeated at each verse, e.g. "There Was an Old Lady"  (Reference text book Chapter 1, Project #2)
     * New lines are added onto existing old lines, e.g. "Twelve Days of Christmas", "The House That Jack Built".
 (Reference text book      Chapter 1, Project #3, #5.)
 -  Lyrics of a song that includes words (or sections) in different languages
 -  A cheer or chant for a school team
 -  A medley of different songs (verse and chorus) put together